nsetzer/daedalus-games/csp2.md

 but this means reconciliation will need to be done over a larger window. partial syncs reduce how many steps are needed for worst case reconciliation

+partial syncs only need to be done for the same set of objects where bending could be used bending may be disabled on the server

 5) Bending

+6) partial syncs

+7) delta syncs

 6) Optimize Serialization

 7) Lag compensation